-If the Deputy Principal deems the complaint to be of a sensitive nature, the investigation may be undertaken by an impartial Senior Manager.
+If the Head of Quality Assurance deems the complaint to be of a sensitive nature, the investigation may be undertaken by an impartial Senior Manager.

-- 5.2 The following procedure covers all sources of complaints: - 5.2.1 Students are normally expected to raise concerns about the quality of their experience in College with their Progress & Welfare Coach or relevant Curriculum Leader.
+- 5.2 The following procedure covers all sources of concerns and complaints: - 5.2.1 Students are normally expected to raise concerns about the quality of their experience in College with their Progress & Welfare Coach or relevant Curriculum Operational Leader.
 Where appropriate they may seek guidance, support and representation from a fellow learner, parent or staff member within Student Services.
-Where courses are validated or franchised, for example some Higher Education, the delivery provider (the college) will process the complaint. - 5.2.2 The initial recipient of their concern should, in the first instance, courteously apologise, on behalf of the College, for the fact that the person has found it necessary to express dissatisfaction.
-Every effort should be made to secure immediate resolution of the problem by the recipient, regardless of their role and level of responsibility. - 5.2.3 If the complaint cannot be resolved at this stage, the complainant should be encouraged to register a formal complaint by telephone, email, completing a formal complaints form or any other method, which is convenient to the complainant. - 5.2.4 The complaint will be passed to the Executive & Cross College Support Leader (ECCSL) where details are recorded on the complaints' database.
-The ECCSL will then forward the complaint to the Deputy Principal, and she will nominate an Investigating Officer. - 5.2.5 Investigation, response and draft reply are to be prepared by the nominated investigating officer within 10 working days (unless the complaint has been deemed to be complex1, then the response is expected within 20 days) and returned to the ECCSL.
-Reminders will be issued if the response is not within deadline.
+Where courses are validated or sub-contracted, for example some Higher Education, the delivery provider (the college) will process the concern and raised the complaint which will be reported to the Executive and Cross College Support Manager.5.2.2 The initial recipient of the concern should, in the first instance, courteously apologise, on behalf of the College, for the fact that the person has found it necessary to express dissatisfaction.
+Every effort should be made to secure immediate resolution of the problem by the recipient, regardless of their role and level of responsibility.

-- 1 The degree of complexity is decided by the Deputy Principal. - 5.2.6 Written drafts of responses need to be in sufficient depth for the Deputy Principal to transpose into a letter for the complainant.
-The response should include details of the steps taken to prevent the complaint reoccurring. - 5.2.7 Judgement will be required in respect of each complaint to assess the most appropriate response to the particular set of prevailing circumstances.

-5.2.8 The Deputy Principal will:

-- Write to the complainant within 15 working days of the initial complaint a) unless the complaint is deemed to be of a particularly complex nature and then the response will be written within 30 days. - b) Approve the response/ action to the complaint. - Issue a letter that constitutes a college Completion of Process (COP) c) this is the final stage in the college complaints procedure - d) Ensure that a copy of the final letter to the complainant is copied to the Manager, and other appropriate people for their information. - e) Action (if necessary) decision to prevent re-occurrence. - 5.2.9 The ECCSL prepares a monthly summary of complaints and responses to the QAC and also a bi-annual report to Governors who evaluate it and publish the findings in a positive manner.
+- 5.2.3 If the concern cannot be resolved at this stage, the concern should be raised with a line manager to seek a resolution.
+If no resolution can be found the concern should be raised as a formal complaint be the manger or the complainant encouraged to register a formal complaint by telephone, email, completing a formal complaints form or any other method, which is convenient to the complainant. - 5.2.4 The complaint will be passed to the Executive & Cross College Support Leader (ECCSL) where details are recorded on the complaints' database.
+The ECCSM will then forward the complaint to the Head of Quality Assurance, and she will nominate an Investigating Officer. - 5.2.5 Investigation, response and draft reply are to be prepared by the nominated investigating officer within 10 working days (unless the complaint has been deemed to be complex1, then the response is expected within 20 days) and returned to the ECCSM.
+Reminders will be issued if the response is not within deadline. - 1 The degree of complexity is decided by the Head of Quality Assurance. - 5.2.6 Written drafts of responses need to be in sufficient depth for the Deputy Principal to transpose into a letter for the complainant.
+The response should include details of the steps taken to prevent the complaint reoccurring. - 5.2.7 Judgement will be required in respect of each complaint to assess the most appropriate response to the particular set of prevailing circumstances. - 5.2.8 The Head of Quality Assurance will: - a) Write to the complainant within 15 working days of the initial complaint unless the complaint is deemed to be of a particularly complex nature and then the response will be written within 30 days. - b) Approve the response/ action to the complaint. - c) Issue a letter that constitutes a college Completion of Process (COP) this is the final stage in the college complaints procedure - d) Ensure that a copy of the final letter to the complainant is copied to the Manager, and other appropriate people for their information. - e) Action (if necessary) decision to prevent re-occurrence. - 5.2.9 The Head of Quality Assurance prepares a monthly summary of complaints and responses to the QAC and also a bi-annual report to Governors who evaluate it and publish the findings in a positive manner.